 - Intersperse regular use of strong cleaners and solvents with less toxic and water based cleaners.
-Everything from process machinery to toilets need to be cleaned occasionally, but if you clean regularly, you don't need to use the strongest chemicals known to humankind each and every time.
+Everything from process machinery to toilets need to be cleaned occasionally, but if you clean regularly, you don’t need to use the strongest chemicals known to humankind each and every time.
 A growing practice is to use the strong stuff about every fourth time, and use milder alternatives in between.
 U. S. EPA maintains a Database of Environmental Information for Products and Services.
 Greenseal is another good source of information on environmentally preferable products.
-You might also try the Environmentally Preferable Purchasing section of the Waste Prevention Information Exchange, and the CalRecycle Environmentally Preferable Purchasing page for other sources of information.
+You might also try the CalRecycle Environmentally Preferable Purchasing page for other source of information.

 - Select products from suppliers and manufactures that use minimal packaging.
 If you buy paper by the case, by paper that is not packaged in individual reams.
 If you buy cleaning agents by the case, buy those that do not have cardboard dividers between the bottles.
 Look for similar waste reduction opportunities in all your purchasing.
 If you work for company large enough to make a difference, tell the manufactures that your selections are based on the amount of packaging that they use.